uckocaman/uckocaman/README.md

 ## Hi, I'm Umut 👋

-I live in Istanbul, Turkey and I am currently working as a Data Management Consultant at Datum Consulting.
+I'm Umut, I'm currently working as a Data Management Consultant at Datum Consulting.
+I work on our clients' Data Warehouse development projects.
+In addition, I develop scripts to automate repetitive processes of our customers.

-I'm mostly interested in Big Data, Business Intelligence and Data Warehouse.
-I love writing code with Python, PL/SQL and T-SQL.
-As a hobby, I'm interested in carpentry.
-I love carving wood and making furniture items.
+In addition to these, I attend trainings and develop projects to improve myself in the fields of Cloud and Data Engineering.
+I am interested in woodworking as a hobby.

 - 👯 I’m looking to collaborate on data analysis projects.
 - 📫 How to reach me: umutkocaman@pm.me